pdxalba/gitCommands/gitCommands.md

 git merge <branch name>  Merges that branch into the branch you're in git branch -d <branch name>  delete branch

-git fetch   get latest changes from remote (non destructive - local changes aren't overwritten) git merge   merge changes in to remote git pull    combines a fetch and merge
+git fetch   get latest changes from remote (non destructive - local changes aren't overwritten) could be a file or a branch git merge   merge changes in to remote git pull    combines a fetch and merge